 - 4.98 The major banks' advertised headline rates are often not the lowest rates that a customer could get.
-In addition, our analysis of data provided by banks found that the bank with the lowest headline interest rates is not always the bank with the lowest average rates paid by borrowers. - 4.99 The most common circumstance in which a customer is offered the highest level of discretionary discount available is when the customer can provide written evidence of a competing offer from a major bank.
-In these situations, there is a very foreseeable possibility of the customer taking his or her business elsewhere. - 4.100 As a result of these dynamics, customers who shop around: - 4.100.1 will likely find themselves weighing up multiple offers that differ from the relevant banks' advertised rates; and - 4.100.2 cannot get a reliable indication of which major bank is offering the best rates by looking at the publicly available headline rates alone. - 4.101 By contrast, customers who do not shop around, but who reasonably assume that the bank with the lowest headline rate is the one that will offer them the best deal, may inadvertently end up paying more than they would if they had approached a bank with higher advertised rates and negotiated a discount. - ... but doing so takes time and effort - 4.102 For a customer to independently discern which bank is offering the best deal (ie, without engaging a mortgage advisor) and to ultimately obtain the highest possible discount, customers need to lodge loan applications with multiple providers. - 4.103 Only by doing this will the customer be able to confirm the applicable interest rate and to use these offers in their negotiations to get the best deal(s).
-This significantly increases the time and effort associated with shopping around.
+In addition, our analysis of data provided by banks found that the bank with the lowest headline interest rates is not always the bank with the lowest average rates paid by borrowers.315 - 4.99 The most common circumstance in which a customer is offered the highest level of discretionary discount available is when the customer can provide written evidence of a competing offer from a major bank.
+In these situations, there is a very foreseeable possibility of the customer taking his or her business elsewhere. - 4.100 As a result of these dynamics, customers who shop around: - 4.100.1 will likely find themselves weighing up multiple offers that differ from the relevant banks' advertised rates; and - 4.100.2 cannot get a reliable indication of which major bank is offering the best rates by looking at the publicly available headline rates alone. - 4.101 By contrast, customers who do not shop around, but who reasonably assume that the bank with the lowest headline rate is the one that will offer them the best deal, may inadvertently end up paying more than they would if they had approached a bank with higher advertised rates and negotiated a discount.